 Our Caboose was donated by CSX Transportation and is a Chessie Class C-27.
-It is one of 62 cabooses built for the B & O Railroad by the Fruit Growers Express Company at their Alexandra Virginia Factory between February and Many of 1978.
-The Fruit Growers Express was a company owned by several railroads including the B & O. They had produced refrigerator cars for a number of years.
-During the 1970 era, the decline in shipment of goods in refrigerator cars caused the company to branch out into manufacture of other types of cars.
+It is one of 62 cabooses built for the B & O Railroad by the Fruit Growers Express Company at their Alexandria Virginia Factory between February and May of 1978.
+The Fruit Growers Express was a company owned by several railroads including the B & O. They produced refrigerator cars for a number of years.
+During the 1970s era, the decline in shipment of goods in refrigerator cars caused the company to branch out into manufacture of other types of cars.

-Restoration efforts began in March of 2002 and now wears the L & N colors and has been renumbered 6497.
+Restoration efforts began in March of 2002 and the caboose now wears the L & N colors and has been renumbered #6497.
 Our caboose honors L & N Flagman Rayburn Wills who was riding in that caboose when he was shot and killed near Bucklodge, Tennessee on November 6, 1980.

-The cupola caboose was developed to allow crews to be able to see over the top of the cars.
-Variations of this style caboose served until freight cars began being built higher during the 1950′s.
-At that time, the bay window caboose like this caboose was developed to allow crews to watch the cars ahead from the side.
+The cupola caboose was developed to allow crews to be able to see over the top of the cars towards the front and back of the train.
+Variations of this style caboose served until freight cars began being built higher during the 1950’s.
+At that time, the bay window caboose like the #6497 was developed to allow crews to watch the cars ahead from the side.

 In the days before radios, when the train stopped, the flagman would have to walk a half mile or more behind the train to warn approaching trains of the stopped train ahead.
 He would use flags, flares or lanterns to signal the danger.